 In June 2021, the National Safety Council (NSC), America’s leading nonprofit safety advocate, and Amazon teamed up to tackle one of the most common workplace injuries: musculoskeletal disorders, or MSDs.
 Together they formed the MSD Solutions Lab, a first-of-its-kind strategic initiative addressing this critical issue by engaging key stakeholders, conducting research, identifying new technology, innovating solutions and scaling the results — so all workplaces can benefit.
 As part of this multi-faceted, innovation-focused initiative, the MSD Solutions Lab is pleased to continue the Pilot Grant program (MSDs Pilot Grant) for the year 2025-2026.

 The goal of the MSDs Pilot Grant program is to develop solutions for preventing MSDs by matching organizations with innovative technology providers to trial emerging technologies in real-life applications.
-This year’s grant program involves nine leading solution providers (listed below) featured at the 2024 NSC Safety Congress & Expo and invites organizations to submit proposals to partner with any of these providers to reduce MSDs caused by upper extremity work across any workplace.
+This year’s grant program involves nine leading solution providers (listed below) featured at the 2024 NSC Safety Congress & Expo and invites organizations to submit proposals to partner with any of these providers to reduce MSDs across any workplace.

 Grant Overview

-Acknowledging that upper extremity work remains one of the top causes of disability from workplace injuries, the MSD Solutions Lab invites organizations interested in eliminating or reducing upper extremity MSD risk exposure to apply for the MSDs Pilot Grant.
+Acknowledging that MSDs remain one of the top causes of disability from workplace injuries, the MSD Solutions Lab invites organizations interested in eliminating or reducing MSD risk exposure to apply for the MSDs Pilot Grant.

 • Dorn Companies: Computer vision motion capture technology that provides customized real time information that shows the exact areas of possible injury or MSD.